congson99/flutter_bricks/README.md

 <a href="https://github.com/congson99/bricks"><img src="https://github.com/congson99/bricks/blob/master/assets/icons/app_icon.png?raw=true" alt="Icon" width="120"></a>

-Brick is a library that provides Packages for the Flutter Project.
+This repository is where I compile and share the Flutter packages that my friends and I conceive and develop.
+(We refer to these packages as "Brick" because they are akin to the bricks that construct a complete project)

+Some of them, which may have widespread utility, will be published on pub.dev.
+The rest, with more specific functionalities, will be shared in this repository, and you will need to manually copy and set them up in your source code for usage.
+I have provided detailed instructions right below.

+Thank you for visiting my repo, and I hope you will provide feedback or suggestions for any areas where the plugins may not be optimal, so that we can collectively enhance them.

 # Usage

-**• Step 1:** Create a folder named "bricks" in the root of the project like this source.
+**• Step 1:** Create a directory named "bricks" or any name you prefer within the root directory of your project, similar to this source.
+(This directory will store the customized packages for your project)

-**• Step 2:** Copy the brick (package) you need from this source and paste it in your added "bricks" folder.
+**• Step 2:** Copy the package you need from this source code and paste it into the "bricks" directory you just created in your own source code.

-**• Step 3:** In [pubspec.yaml](./pubspec.yaml), declare the newly added brick below "dependencies:" as follows
+**• Step 3:** In [pubspec.yaml](./pubspec.yaml), declare the newly added package below "dependencies:" as shown in the following example:

 ```yaml
 dependencies: